nstjean05/Obsidian-Vault/CMPT 360 (Comparative Programming Languages)/Lesson 6 - Syntax and Semantics.md

 **6. M _Syntax and Semantics_**

 **[5]** a.
 Look up VDM-SL and write two paragraphs on it.
-The Vienna Development Method Specification Language (VDM-SL) is a programming language built on the fundamentals of the Vienna Development Method.
+The Vienna Development Method Specification Language (VDM-SL) is a guide for creating programming languages built on the fundamentals of the Vienna Development Method.
 This is one of the things that makes it unique, as "VDM-SL is a language for specification as well as development" (Dawes, 1991).